jacobmorrier/fast-er/README.md

 The vector $\mathbf{\pi}_{km}$, of length $L$, represents the probability of each discrete similarity level being observed for the $k^{\textrm{th}}$ variable conditional on whether the pair is a match ($m=1$) or not ($m=0$).
 The parameter $\lambda$ denotes the overall probability of a match across all pairwise comparisons.
 The model's estimands are the parameters $\lambda$ and $\mathbf{\pi}$.
 Once estimated, these parameters can be used to calculate the conditional match probability for all pairs of observations.

 Calculating the Jaro-Winkler similarity between all pairs of values is highly amenable to parallelization because each pair is processed independently using the same instructions.
 Our main contribution consists in implementing this parallelization on GPUs.

+[^1]: For a more detailed description and discussion fo the Fellegi-Sunter model, see this [paper](https://www.cambridge.org/core/journals/american-political-science-review/article/using-a-probabilistic-model-to-assist-merging-of-largescale-administrative-records/DB2955F64A1F4E262C5B9B26C6D7552E).

 ## Brief Overview of General-Purpose Computing on Graphical Processing Units